zeebear/100-days-of-code/r1-log.md

 I only had an hour today.
 Got bogged down with email verification and form submission, spent most of the time playing with regexes.
 I think the issue is fixed.
 Tomorrow on to content!

 ### R1D10 (07-05-2020)

+Sourced images and began to make a story for the fCC product landing page, then realised that I was doing a "shop" instead of a "product landing page" and had to start over.
+Finished writing all the text, sourced all the images, uploaded them to Cloudinary, and the html is basically finished and ready for CSS tomorrow.

+### R1D11 (08-05-2020)